gurumojo/text/neurodiversity/agency.md

 outlook on life.
-She disowned her sisters over lack of support before, but now she communicates with them more often than I.  She cut me out of most of her daily life without any explanation, yet still takes any benefit I offer, begging patience as she works through it on her own.
+She disowned her sisters over lack of support before, but now she communicates with them more often than I.  She cut me out of most of her daily life without any explanation, yet still takes any benefit I offer, begging patience as she works stuff out on her own.

-And I lost jobs because nobody was willing to provide accomodations ....
+After years of loose affiliation with intellectual and developmental disability workers and volunteering with some of their clients I began to identify as autistic, and I lost jobs because nobody was willing to provide accomodations.
+Even after submitting myself to official diagnosis and paying out of pocket for those and related psychiatric and counselling sessions, the best I was able to garner with full disclosure was denial due to favoritism, except on the two isolated occasions they vaunted.

 Ill Fit